 The emirate of Fujairah, which enjoys an exceptional geographic location, was formerly part of Sharjah until it became independent in 1952.
-Spread out over a land area of 1,300km², it is the only emirate to have a coastline solely on the Gulf of Oman and not on the Persian Gulf.
+Spread out over a land area of 1,300km², it is the only emirate to have a coastline solely on the Gulf of Oman.
 It also differs from its fellow emirates in having little in the way of desert terrain, being more renowned for its mountains and green plains, which make it a hive of agriculture and fishing.

 Fujairah owes its name to the numerous springs rich in minerals and sulphur, and known for their healing qualities, that nestle in the shadows of its mountains.
 Ain Madab are Ain Al Ghamour are the two most celebrated examples, while Wadi Al Waria is famous for its array of springs and waterfalls originating in the depths of the earth, and also boasts a nature reserve protected by the government.